NorthStarUAS/ImageAnalysis/scripts/README.md

   feature matching filters.
 Ultimately, good connectivity is achieved by ensuring your images overlap.
 70% overlap with neighbors is the industry recommendation.

+  ## 4c-clean-and-reset-matches.py

+  Start with the original pair-wise match set, then run several validation and consistency checks to remove some potential weird things.
+Optionally do a full match chain grouping (but this can cause problems with the optimizer if the match set has bad matches.)

+  ## 4c-simple-matches-reset.py

+  Start with the original pair-wise match set and regenerate a matches_direct version of this with no extra checking or validation.

 # 5. Assemble Scene / Bundle Adjustment